nelson-n/cs-math-nn/README.md

 `/Math`

+* Notes on the basics of linear algebra.
 * Implements Singular Value Decomposition (SVD) and Principal Component Analysis (PCA) from theory.
 Uses SVD and PCA to compress images and find the properties of transformed Gaussian data.

 #### :bangbang: to-do